Voldrix/onlyfans-dl-2/README.md

 First make sure to set your session variables in the script and configure your options.

 `./onlyfans-dl.py <profiles / all> <max age (optional)>`
 * `<profiles>` - the usernames of profiles to download.
-Use "all" to get all currently subscribed profiles
+Use "all" to get all currently subscribed profiles.
+With "all_subs" even inactive subs and there chats getting pulled.
 * `<max age>` - Optional: Only get posts from the last &lt;integer&gt; days (Messages/Paid not affected)
   * `max age = 0` - sets max age to latest date from the filenames for each profile individually